clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 For the common operations of creating and dropping tables, java.jdbc provides a little assistance that recognizes `:entities` so you can use keywords (or strings) and have your chosen naming strategy applied, just as you can for several of the SQL functions.

     (j/create-table-ddl :fruit
-                        [:name "varchar(32)" :primary :key]
+                        [[:name "varchar(32)" :primary :key]
                          [:appearance "varchar(32)"]
                          [:cost :int]
-                        [:grade :real]
+                         [:grade :real]]
-                        :options {:table-spec "ENGINE=InnoDB"
+                        {:table-spec "ENGINE=InnoDB"
                          :entities clojure.string/upper-case})

-Note that the `:options` syntax is new in version 0.5.5.
-Earlier versions just accepted that keyword arguments unrolled, but that was deprecated in 0.5.5 and will be removed in 0.6.0:
+Note that the vector of columns syntax is new in version 0.5.6.
+Earlier versions just accepted each column spec as a separate argument followed by the keyword arguments unrolled, but that was deprecated in 0.5.5 and will be removed in 0.6.0:

     (j/create-table-ddl :fruit
                         [:name "varchar(32)" :primary :key]